Eligibility and Selection Criteria

 Most scholarships require minimum criteria to apply, but only award scholarships to the most competitive applicants.
 Final scholarship selection criteria are usually not predefined, but vary with the strength of each year's applicant pool.

 Deadlines, eligibility requirements and application processes vary widely between programs.
 Carefully review the deadlines and requirements for each scholarship.
-Some scholarships, including some Maryland Higher Education Commission (MHEC) scholarships require applicants to complete the Free Application for Federal Student Aid FAFSA.
+Some scholarships, including some state aid programs from the Maryland Higher Education Commission (MHEC) scholarships require applicants to complete the Free Application for Federal Student Aid FAFSA.

-Explore all relevant scholarship options to determine if you are an eligible and competitive applicant, and then apply for as many scholarships as you can.
+Explore all relevant scholarships to determine if you are an eligible and competitive applicant, and then apply for as many scholarships as you can.
 The scholarship search and application process takes time, but it can pay off.
-Students can receive multiple scholarships as long as the combined totals don't exceed certain limits.
+Students can receive multiple scholarships as long as the combined totals don't exceed these limits.

-- TU Honors College Scholarships (for Undergraduate Students)
+- TU Honors College Scholarships (for new undergraduate students)

-- See Departmental Scholarships for additional scholarship listings from specific TU majors, Colleges, or other Departments.
+- See Departmental Scholarships for additional scholarship listings from specific TU majors, departments, or colleges.

-- If you are a Maryland resident, apply for Maryland Higher Education Commission (MHEC) scholarships
+- If you are a Maryland resident, apply for these state aid programs from the Maryland Higher Education Commission (MHEC) scholarships.

-- Distinguished National Scholarship, Fellowships, and Internships (Many of these National scholarships are not open to entering freshman.)
+- Competitive Fellowships & Awards (Many of these national scholarships are not open to entering freshman.)

 - Graduate Student Assistantships

 - Become a Scholarship Donor

 If you have questions about specific scholarship programs, please contact the FAO Scholarship Unit at 410-704-2647 or scholarship AT_TOWSON.